sethmlarson/delt/README.rst

 -----------------------------

 Integrating Delt into your builds is just one line of bash.
-Here's an example using Travis
+Here's an example using Travis:

 .. code-block:: yaml

     install:
       - install your dependencies...